 What counts as "operating" a vehicle.
 To be "operating" a vehicle for purposes of the distracted driving law, the vehicle doesn't actually have to be in motion.
 Temporary stops for signals and signs and traffic are included in the definition.
 However, drivers who are lawfully parked or pulled over to the side of the road aren't considered to be operating the vehicle and can lawfully use an electronic device.

 Generally, drivers are prohibited from texting while driving in Idaho.
 As explained above, Idaho's distracted driving law covers all electronic device use, which would include texting on basically any type of device.

 As in most other states, you can't use a handheld cell phone while operating a vehicle in Idaho.

 Idaho's distracted law also prohibits drivers from watching videos while operating a vehicle.

 Idaho's distracted driving law doesn't restrict texting or cell phone or device use that's entirely hands-free or voice-operated.
 The law also allows drivers to use single-touch features to make a call or turn on or off a function of the device.

 The penalties for a distracted driving ticket in Idaho generally depend on how many prior violations the driver had within the last three years.

 A texting violation is an infraction in Idaho.
-A ticket for one of these violations (assuming the driver is convicted) will normally lead to $81.50 in fines and fees.
-However, texting-while-driving isn’t considered a “moving violation” and won’t result in the assessment of traffic violation points.
+A ticket for one of these violations (assuming the driver is convicted) will normally lead to fines of:

 In certain circumstances, a texting-while-driving violation could lead to reckless or inattentive driving charges.
 And if a distracted driving offense contributes to the death of another person, vehicular homicide charges are a possibility.